 Structured sequence of mentoring and advising is designed to enable the student to complete the dissertation in a step-by-step manner prior to internship.

-Assistantships that provide partial tuition remission are available for a limited number of qualified students.
+Assistantships provide partial tuition remission and are available for a limited number of qualified students.